samvera/hyrax/chart/hyrax/README.md

   - `fcrepo.enabled`: false
   - `externalFcrepoHost`: "myfedora.hostname.example.com"

+# Optional Fits Service

+Running fits as a servlet will result in much faster fits responses.
+This is because the loading cost of the various Java components far out weighs the processing time of those components.

+To enable fits as a service:

+  - `fits.enabled`: true
+  - make sure config/initializers/hyrax.rb has `config.characterization_options = { ch12n_tool: :fits_servlet }`

 ## For DevOps:

 For those interested in trying out or contributing to this Chart, it's helpful